cinchy-co/Documentation/frequently-asked-questions.md

 }
 ```

-There is currently no way for you to find out how many records will be inserted/updated/deleted if you run a CLI without performing the sync.
+If you run a CLI without performing the sync, there is currently no way for you to find out how many records will be inserted/updated/deleted.

 ## Can I restore my deleted data?

 If the record is still in the table, but has been overwritten by mistake, access your **Collaboration Log** for the row, and restore back to the correct version.

 If your row has been deleted by mistake, access your **Recycling Bin,** locate the row and restore it.

 The only way to truly delete data on the platform is through [Data Erasure](guides-for-using-cinchy/builder-guides/creating-tables/data-controls/data-erasure.md) and [Data Compression.](guides-for-using-cinchy/builder-guides/creating-tables/data-controls/data-compression.md)

-## Can I send multiple comma-delimited values to a query parameter? \[i.e. 234,233,365 to be used in WHERE \[Id] IN (@param)]
+## Can I send multiple comma-delimited values to a query parameter? \[234,233,365 to be used in WHERE \[Id] IN (@param)]

 For example: 4,10,15 to be used in WHERE \[Id] IN (@param)

-This can be done by using parameters in **{}**, such as **{0},{1}**,...
+This can be done by using parameters in **{}**, such as **{0},{1}**.

 These will be replaced with the exact text when running the query.